Facebook tracking pixel What is missing | Handbook | Conversion System Skip to main content

 No call recording on sales conversations

 Most calls are short.
 Recording adds friction (consent, storage, review) without proportional value.
-If the audit funnel scales past the team's bandwidth, this changes.
+If the plan funnel scales past the team's bandwidth, this changes.

 No CRM integration beyond Resend properties

 The client-side CRM (HubSpot, Salesforce, Pipedrive) is whatever the client uses.
 We do not maintain integrations with each.
-The audit data goes into D1 + Resend; the client integrates from there.
+The plan data goes into D1 + Resend; the client integrates from there.

 No public pricing page

-Sprint pricing is per-engagement based on plan.
+Sprint pricing is per engagement based on the workflow, access needs, review loop, and handoff path.
 A flat number on the website would be wrong for half of inquiries.
-The audit is the way the number gets named.
+The plan is the way the number gets named.

-No team beyond the named teams + Claude
+No team beyond the named builders and AI-assisted build stack

-The named teams are Angel, Paul, and Matt.
-The execution stack uses Claude as the AI-native team interface.
+The named builders are Angel and Paul.
+The execution stack uses AI-assisted research, writing, coding, and review tools where they make the work better.
 We have not hired beyond this.
 If we do, the hiring philosophy will be published here first.

 No annual conference

 Resend ran the first Resend Forward in 2026.
 We are watching to learn from the format.
-If we run one, it will be small, named-client-only, and focused on team workflows rather than vendor pitches.
+If we run one, it will be small, reference-only, and focused on practical workflows rather than vendor pitches.

 This list gets updated